MicrosoftDocs/bing-docs/bing-docs/bing-spell-check/tutorial/spellcheck.md

 ## getSubscriptionKey function

 The getSubscriptionKey function returns the Bing Spell Check API key.
-It either retrieves it from local storage (that is, a cookie) or prompts the user for if needed.
+It either retrieves it from local storage (that is, a cookie) or prompts the user for it if needed.

 Begin the getSubscriptionKey function and declare the cookie name as follows.